Blixthalka/blixthalka/_posts/2019-01-03-Starting-2019-with-some-Bash-scripting.md

 }
 ```

-This will let you access todays logs of one specific app with `logf app1`.
+This will let us access todays logs of one specific app with `logf app-name`.
 Easy, right?
 But how does this little function achieve this?
 `tail` is a program that outputs the end of a file, passing the flags `-300f` will show the last 300 lines and wait for more input and output the new input if it comes.